Perspective | Stock market sell-off shouldn’t change your retirement strategy

 Q: I’m afraid of losing all my money.
 Can I lose everything?

 A: “Every investment has risks, but different investments face different risks,” Ric Edelman, co-founder of Edelman Financial Engines, said in April when the markets were down.
 “Stocks suffer from market risk, as we’ve seen.
 Bonds suffer from interest rate risk.
 Foreign investments face currency risk.
 Even bank accounts have risk — tax risk and inflation risk.
-That’s the value of owning many different kinds of investments: It’s unlikely that every risk will occur at the same time.
-Keep in mind that market crashes aren’t permanent.
+That’s the value of owning many different kinds of investments: It’s unlikely every risk will occur at the same time.
+Keep in mind market crashes aren’t permanent.
 After crashes occur, prices eventually rise, sometimes quickly (after the crash of ’87, it took only a couple of months) and sometimes slowly (after the crash of ’29, it took 15 years) — but usually a lot faster than slower.
 So don’t assume that a crash means you’ve permanently lost everything you had in stocks — unless you sell them while the prices are at their lowest.”

 Q: What should I do if I have a decade or more to retire?